vik-s/quartz/content/projects/newsletter/long form/SuperHet-Part1.md

 His wife eventually won all his lawsuits against RCA.
 The lawsuit he fought the hardest for, was his original one on regeneration which is no longer in use.
 The superheterodyne receiver on the other hand has survived a century and shows no signs of being replaced.

-Let's get into some engineering details.

-### Superheterodyne Architecture
-Instead of laying out the whole block diagram of the system and explaining how it works, I'd like to approach it differently in this series.
-We will build out each component of the superheterodyne receiver as the need arises and look at the design considerations of each block.
-I'll also use some real numbers for frequencies instead of just symbols to make it relatable.
+Armstrong's invention makes modern communication possible, but humanity got it at a great price.
+With that appreciation, we can start looking at the system itself.

-### RF Front End Filtering
+### RF Band Selection Filtering

+Modern 5G technology has enormous RF complexity with multiple frequency bands, complex modulation schemes, and high number of antennas.
+Fig ? shows the increasing complexity of the system for different communication standards.
+For all of this to work together, RF filtering is of utmost importance to minimize interference.

-Let's consider an antenna receiving signals in a certain frequency band, say 2.4 GHz, a wireless LAN frequency.
+For simplicity, let's consider an antenna receiving signals in a certain frequency band, say 2.4 GHz, a wireless LAN frequency.
 Depending on the standard, the frequency band is split into separate channels say 20 MHz in bandwidth.
 Our purpose is to extract the information present in the particular channel.

 Ideally, we would like to filter out only the specific channel from the received signal.
 This would require a filter that has exceptional rejection to select only a few MHz around a center frequency of several GHz.
 Even if the construction of such filters were possible, high selectivity often comes at the price of high insertion loss.
 Higher rejection levels in a filter can only come from increasing the filter order, which increases filter loss.